Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

 8. Samson C01U Pro Podcasting Pack

 This is another one of those pocket-friendly and ready to use podcasting equipment packages.
-It includes a USB microphone with a 19 mm diaphragm and a pair of closed-back headphones.
+It includes a microphone with a 19 mm diaphragm and a pair of closed-back headphones.
 The large diaphragm ensures that the audio quality is at par with studio microphones.

 The Samson Podcasting Pack also features a flat-based mic stand with a swivel mount, a USB cable, and a sturdy storage case.
 However, it lacks other essential equipment like a pop filter and shock mount.
-The inclusion of a flexible boom arm would also have been a nice touch.

 Image via Amazon

 Key Highlights: USB mic with a 19-mm diaphragm, flat-based mic stand with swivel mount, USB cable, closed-back headphones